 Jack joined Watsi on April 9th, 2013.
-Three years ago, Jack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Four years ago, Jack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Jack's most recent donation supported Naw Eh, a strong 32-year-old mother from Thailand, to fund a C-section so she can safely deliver her child.

 Jack has funded healthcare for 65 patients in 9 countries.